amjjd/rustrast/rustrast-04/README.md

 }
 ```

-See [maths.rs](./src/maths.rs) for all implementations, including utilities for creating the different types of
+See [maths.rs](./rustrast/src/maths.rs) for all implementations, including utilities for creating the different types of
 transformation.

 In order to simplify things, I decided not to do any clipping against the view volume, so each vertex is multiplied by a
 single matrix and then converted from homogenous coordinates back to cartesian just once.

-After some messing about with the view volume, the result is pleasing:
+After some messing about with the view volume, the result was pleasing:

 ![Rotating vertices, with perspective projection](./screenshot.png)